lichenscript/lichenscript/README.md

 It has modern syntaxes such as pattern matching/discriminated union.
 It's designed to be lightweight, easy to compile to target platform with very small overhead.

-# Feature
+# Features

 - Modern syntaxes, close to TypeScript/JavaScript
 - Static typing
-- Running on almost all platforms through C/JavaScript
+- Pattern matching

+**Target C:**

+- AOT compilation
+- Fast cold start
+- Lightweight runtime
+- Portable(WebAssembly/Mobile)
+- Reference counting
+- Use the library of C/C++/Rust through C-ABI

+**Target JavaScript(WIP):**

+- Readable
+- Small overhead
 - Isolate environment
-- Very lightweight runtime and very small overhead

-## Senerios
+# Senerios

 - Plugin system for a Website
 - Game development